 Move Your Body with Intention

 Connecting to your body can help you relax your mind.
-Yoga is one of the most common practices that people use for mindfulness, but you can really do any type of exercise.
+Yoga is one of the most common practices that people use as mindfulness therapy, but you can really do any type of exercise.
 Before you begin exercising, set your intention.

 If you’re dealing with anxiety, set an intention to take care of your body in order to bring it more peace.
 Anytime you start to waver in your physical activity, remind yourself what your intention is.